 Hiring a Medical Malpractice Lawyer: What to Expect

-Nearly every day, the lawyers and staff members at Berman & Simmons receive calls and emails from people in Maine who think they may have been harmed by medical malpractice.
+Nearly every day, the lawyers and staff members at Berman & Simmons receive calls and emails from people in Maine who have been harmed by medical malpractice.
+We are contacted by people across the state of Maine about healthcare negligence that has caused death or serious injury.

 No matter the circumstances, most people who contact us feel stressed out and overwhelmed.
-They have a lot of questions and they’re nervous about talking to a lawyer.
+They have a lot of questions oftentimes have never talked to a lawyer before.

 Let us put your mind at ease.
 The process of speaking with us should absolutely not add to your stress.
 It doesn’t need to be scary or intimidating.
 In fact, working with one of our lawyers is simpler and easier than most people think.